Sitecore/developer-portal/apps/devportal/data/markdown/pages/learn/accelerate/xm-cloud/implementation/developer-experience/creating-new-components.md

 ### Cloning Process

-Once your module is created (This should be the Project layer module created when a new `Site Collection` is created), you can copy and customize your rendering:
+Once your module is created (This should be the Project layer module created during the `Site Collection` creation step), you can copy and customize your rendering:

 1. Navigate to the rendering you want to use based on the decision tree above.
 2. Right click the rendering item and select `Scripts` then `Clone Rendering`